by Michael Corcoran

-Believe it or not, there is such a thing as good debt.
-Good debt helps you create wealth and build your life, like a home loan.
-Good debt also creates equity, allowing you to look at investments and other wealth strategies.
+Believe it or not, debt is not always a bad thing.
+Used correctly, debt helps you create wealth and build your life, like a home loan.
+It also creates equity, allowing you to look at investments and other wealth strategies.

 4. Estate planning

 In the event that you pass away, it’s important to leave a legally binding record of your intentions in a will.
 Without a will, the Government can decide how your estate – including funds, property and personal possessions – is divided.
 If you have an extensive investment or property portfolio, your financial adviser can be the best person to handle the planning of your estate.
 They can also provide tax effective solutions to your beneficiaries.

 If you’re money savvy, you might like to take control of your own superannuation so you can choose your own investments.
 A financial adviser can help set you up, make you aware of all your legal and tax obligations, and provide ongoing support.

 Think a financial adviser can help you?
 Infocus has a growing network of advisers around Australia – so there’s a good chance there’s one near you.
 Find your nearest adviser at www.infocus.com.au or phone 1300 463 628.

 General Manager Salaried Advice